 Union Bay Natural Area (aka “Montlake Fill “) on the University of Washington campus is a 74-acre wildlife area stretching for 4-miles on the western shoreline of Lake Washington.
 It is one of the best bird-watching sites in the city of Seattle.
 Along the east side of the area, you will find an all-season trail and walking loop on a boardwalk through the Yesler swamp, which takes you to the edge of Lake Washington.
 The wildlife area is managed by UW Botanic Gardens who also use it as an outdoor laboratory for research, teaching and public service.

 Washington Park Arboretum is 230-acres of gardens, natural areas, and wetlands boasting a spectacular living collection of plants, some found nowhere else in the Northwest.
 Stop by the Graham Visitors Center for self-guided tour information, plus restrooms and a gift shop.
 During fall, you can view one of the largest collections of Japanese maples in North America displaying vivid foliage colors of maples, as well as sour gum, buckeye, witch hazel, and more.
 The Arboretum is open every day from dawn to dusk and is free of charge.
 Note that the Japanese Garden, located at the south end of the Arboretum, has an entrance fee.
+Find download self-guided seasonal tour maps or check their calendar for free guided public tours.

 Lincoln Park in West Seattle, just north of the Fauntleroy Ferry Terminal, is situation on a bluff overlooking Puget Sound.
 The park includes many miles of walking paths and bike trails, plus picnic shelters, playfields and an outdoor heated saltwater pool in summer.
 Lincoln park offers gentle trails, rocky beaches, grassy forests, and meadows.
 In addition, the Lincoln Park play area features ‘tree house’ elements, a cable ride, play equipment, plaza, accessible play elements, and interactive information on migratory birds found in the park.

 Kubota Garden in the south Seattle neighborhood of Rainier Beach offers a 20 stunning acres of Japanese-inspired landscaped park land, including streams, waterfalls, ponds, and rock formations nestled among native Northwest plants.
 Created by master landscaper Fujitaro Kubota from 1927 until 1987, which was purchased by the City of Seattle.
 Today, the historic landmark site is maintained by the Seattle Department of Parks & Recreation.
 The Garden is open dawn to dusk year-round and is free to the public.
 Kubota Garden is widely known for extraordinary autumn color.
-FREE fall color tours are offered every Saturday in the month of October.
+FREE fall color tours are offered during the month of October.

 Best nature walks for Tacoma fall color